WorkflowConversion/CTDConverter/README.md

 ### One input, one output

-In its simplest form, GalaxyConfigGenerator takes an input CTD file and generates an output Galaxy *ToolConfig* file.
-The following use of GalaxyConfigGenerator:
+In its simplest form, `CTD2Galaxy` takes an input CTD file and generates an output Galaxy *ToolConfig* file.
+The following use of `CTD2Galaxy`:

     $ python generator.py -i /data/sample_input.ctd -o /data/sample_output.xml